Introduction

 What should I do if I notice spalling brick after a heavy rain?

-Yes, you should inspect the affected area for signs of water damage and address any drainage issues immediately to prevent further deterioration.
+Inspect the affected area for signs of water damage and take care of any drainage issues right away to stop further deterioration.

 How can I tell if my spalling brick requires professional repair?

-Yes, if you notice extensive flaking, deep cracks, or structural instability, it’s advisable to consult a professional for a thorough assessment and repair.
+If you see extensive flaking, deep cracks, or signs of structural instability, it’s a good idea to reach out to a professional for a thorough assessment and repair.

 Are there DIY methods for repairing minor spalling brick?

-Yes, if the damage is minimal, you can use a masonry repair compound to fill in the spalled areas, but ensure to follow proper preparation and application techniques for best results.
+If the damage is minimal, you can use a masonry repair compound to fill in the spalled areas, just be sure to follow the right preparation and application techniques for the best results.